misakey/frontend/README.md

 ### Generate build folder as plugin (Misakey extension)

+To generate the zip files for publishing on store with docker and make (output: `build_plugin`):
+- `make build-plugin`

+To generate a clean zip of the source_code for reviewers of firefox addons store: (output: `build_plugin/source_code.zip`)
+- `make zip-plugin-source-code`

 To generate an output folder for the web extension use:
 - `yarn install && yarn --cwd plugin install && yarn build-plugin`

-OR with docker and make:
-- `make build-plugin`

 To use different env files, use :
 - `PLUGIN_ENV=preprod yarn build-plugin`